Marie Earle

 See also: Mrs. Pomeroy and Cyclax

-Keeping the skin free from ‘impurities’ and other secretions that might block the pores of the skin was considered very important, and frequent bathing using one or more of the bath preparations provided by Marie Earle was recommended.
-Bathing products sold by Marie earle included bath salts and soaps, as well as an after bath lotion and a toilet powder.
+Keeping the skin free from ‘impurities’ and other secretions that might block the pores of the skin was considered very important, and frequent bathing using one or more of Marie Earle’s bath preparations was recommended.
+These included bath salts and soaps, as well as an after bath lotion and a toilet powder.
 Advice from Marie Earle regarding soap was mixed.
 It was considered too harsh for delicate skins – a caution that was later extended to all skin types – unless it was one of her own.

 Once the skin was clean, a range of therapies could then be used to deal with specific skin problems such as dry skin or wrinkles.
 Like other beauty establishments of the time, these treatments relied on combining skin creams with physical manipulations like massage and strapping.